Estee Stimler was struck with the idea for her new play Smother thanks to a snarky interaction with one of her daughters.

 While Stimler’s family is Orthodox, the characters in Smother are not, nor are the majority of characters she has written.
 Stimler actually kept her Jewishness to herself for the early part of her career in theatre, fearful of being judged or pigeonholed.

 “Originally I didn't tell anybody.
 I mean, even though I am so Jewish, Jewishness didn't even come up in any conversation.
 I told people that I have a large family, so nobody can contact me from Friday to Monday.
-I didn't want to get into the whole Shabbat thing because I was scared,” Stimler said.
+I didn't want to get into the whole Shabbat thing because I was scared,” Stimler says.

 “And also with the kosher thing, I used to tell everybody that I'm on a protein bar diet, and I used to just bring protein bars everywhere.
-And everyone's like, ‘Oh, you're always on a diet,’” she laughed.
+And everyone's like, ‘Oh, you're always on a diet,’” she laughs.

 “I told people that I do the Shabbos kosher thing and the first thing that everybody said, Jew and non-Jew, was: ‘Can we come to Friday night dinner?’
 And I have had the most eclectic Friday night dinners that you could ever imagine,” Stimler said.